-“an ongoing intentional conversation that empowers a person or group to fully live out God’s calling.” (p.
-21)
+The COACH Model is based on this definition of coaching: Coaching is an intentional conversation that empowers a person or group to fully live out God’s calling. (p.
+28)